path23/acidcore-netlify-stack/README.md

   git remote add origin <ORIGIN_URL>
   ```

-- Add a `FLY_API_TOKEN` to your GitHub repo.
-To do this, go to your user settings on Fly and create a new [token](https://web.fly.io/user/personal_access_tokens/new), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `FLY_API_TOKEN`.
+- Add a `NETLIFY_AUTH_TOKEN` to your GitHub repo.
+To do this, go to your user settings on Netlify and create a new [token](https://app.netlify.com/user/applications#personal-access-tokens), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `NETLIFY_AUTH_TOKEN`.

 Now that everything is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.